• Skip to main content

 Outgoing Code: 00

-Passport information: Valid passport required by all.
+Passport information: Valid passport required by all except nationals of Benin Burkina Faso, Cameroon, Chad, Côte d’Ivoire, Guinea, Mauritania, Morocco, Niger, Senegal, Togo and Tunisia in possession of a valid ID or a passport expired not more than five years.
 Return Ticket Required.
 Requirements may be subject to change at short notice.
 Consult embassy before departure.

-Yellow Fever: A vaccination certificate is required by travellers arriving from infected areas.
+Yellow Fever: A vaccination certificate is required by travellers over one year of age arriving from all countries.

 ATM availability: Unavailable